 What wording do your competitors use in their social bios?

-Since you usually have less than 200 characters to describe your business to a first time page visitor, you will want it to be great.
+Since you usually have less than 200 characters to describe your business to a first-time page visitor, you will want it to be succinct and capture the value you bring to the market.
 See what your competitors have to say about their business, particularly noting keywords they include.
-And regardless of what your competitors do, be sure to squeeze your URL into your description to increase the traffic potential from those networks (*Note: This doesn’t work on Instagram).
-Especially on Twitter, as you will only see the URL in your profile in some areas of the site like search results.
+And regardless of what your competitors do, be sure to squeeze your URL into your description to increase the traffic potential from those networks.
+Especially on Twitter and Instagram, as you will only see the URL in your profile in some areas of the site like search results.

 What images do your competitors use?